ShunTr-dev/docs/src/content/docs/English/Exams/Written mediation.md

 -   “Considering this, I'm going to explain…”
 -   “Here's a quick summary of what the text says about…”
 -   “The main idea of the article is that…”
+-   "The article/report discusses..."
+-   "According to the source..."
+-   "The main focus is on..."
+-   "It outlines the reasons why..."

 ### Example: